Icahn opens door to Blackstone tie-up on Dell bid

 Switching bidding allegiances could preserve an affiliation with the company for Michael Dell, who founded the technology giant at the age of 19 with just $1,000.

-Under the Silver Lake deal, he planned to contribute his roughly 16 percent share of Dell’s equity, along with cash from his investment firm MSD Capital, and remain CEO of the company.
+Under the Silver Lake plan, he planned to contribute his roughly 16 percent share of Dell’s equity to the deal, along with cash from his investment firm MSD Capital, and remain CEO of the company.
 Silver Lake is putting up $1.4 billion.

-Additional reporting by Nadia Damouni and Jessica Toonkel in New York and Sayantani Ghosh in Bangalore; Writing by Ben Berkowitz; Editing by Paritosh Bansal, Andrew Hay and Edmund Klamann
+Additional reporting by Nadia Damouni and Jessica Toonkel in New York and Sayantani Ghosh in Bangalore; Writing by Ben Berkowitz; Editing by Paritosh Bansal and Andrew Hay